VeselinovStf/Maschine-MIDI-Bridge/README.md

 - Make sure the loopMIDI or Maschine ports are created and visible before running the script.
 - Swithing Device in Melodics may result with loopMidi muted channel - close the app, restart chanell

+## BUGS

+- Turning of Maschine while Melodics is open and bringing back Maschine results in not forwarding light to Maschine
+- Some times changing device in Melodics may result in muted port in loopMidi

 ## 🔄 Port Numbers Keep Changing?